dilermando-lima/supervised-running-api/README.md

 # Supervised Running API

 ## About
-This project is a simple API solution to execute any piece of code in a parallel thread and manage number of retrying and number of error on running.
+This project is a simple API solution to execute any piece of code in a parallel thread and manage number of retrying and number of error on running may encapsulate all execution and timeout exceptions and handle final result after all retries.

   * [Simple  running](#simple--running)
   * [Set up and Running code](#set-up-and-running-code)